MiguelBusta/compilers/README.md

 print("ended")
 ```

-Summary
 The `execute_from_file` function reads expressions from an input file, parses and executes each expression, and writes the results to an output file.
-This functionality is integrated into the interactive loop, allowing users to easily execute a batch of commands from a file and save the results.
+This functionality is integrated into the interactive loop, allowing the system to easily execute a batch of commands from a file and save the results.
 The process involves reading the file, parsing and executing each line, handling errors, and writing the output, ensuring a smooth and automated workflow for batch processing.

 ### Unit Testing of Capacities

-Sure!
-Let's walk through each expression and statement step-by-step to explain how they are parsed, executed, and their results.

 ### 1. Simple Arithmetic Expression: `2 + 2`